Bryant homers, Mills shines as surging Cubs beat Royals 2-0 - WHIZ News

 TRAINER’S ROOM

-Cubs: Quintana (thumb surgery) threw 30 pitches during a bullpen.
+Cubs: Quintana threw 30 pitches during a bullpen.
 He is scheduled for a two-inning simulated game Thursday at the team’s alternate site in South Bend, Indiana.

 UP NEXT